iainhouston/bradford-abbas.uk/vm/certs/README.md

 openssl req -nodes -newkey rsa:2048 -keyout SSL.key -out SSL.csr
 ```

-More details on what was required by LCN in May 2022:
+More details on what was required by LCN in May 2025:

+1. Must use `www.bradford-abbas.uk` as "Common Name" for LCN to re-issue certificate

+1. Don't provide challenge password (or optional Company Name)

 ```
 Generating a 2048 bit RSA private key